jonastjoms/MANNERS-DB/README.md

 # Continually learning social appropriateness of robot actions under uncertainty
 This repo contains all source code for the work of Jonas Tjomsland, Sinan Kalkan and Hatice Gunes on Continually learning social appropriateness of robot actions [2].
+It also includes components for extracting uncertainty estimates in predictions.

 To run the code, create a new virtual environment with python 3.6.10, cd into the project folder and run "pip install -r requirements.txt"

-## The code of this prooject can be seprated in three parts:
+## The code of this project can be seprated in three parts:
 ### Scripts for data structuring and data analysis of the created and labelled MANNERS-DB dataset:
 #### The scripts in this part are found i the data folder and includes:
 - data_analysis.ipynb\